 If you’re just starting your embroidery business, eventually you’ll probably want to scale your production as your business grows.
 Although this can be challenging with traditional multi-head systems, many Melco customers start with just one embroidery machine and add additional heads as their business grows.

 Sewing speed can hugely affect your bottom line.
 With one of the highest stitch speeds in the industry, each head on a Melco Embroidery Network can hit speeds up to a whopping 1,500 stitches-per-minute (SPM), compared to the industry average of 500-1000 SPM.
 But speed is determined by more than stitch-per-minute; bobbin changes can also increase production time.
 On a conventional system, you have to shut down your entire line to change a bobbin on a single head.
 However, if a machine on the Melco Embroidery Network needs a bobbin change, the rest of the line will continue working.
 This revolutionary technology can increase productivity by up to 50%.

 If you’re looking for some versatility in how you physically arrange your multi-head machines, the Melco Embroidery Network is the way to go.
 Since all the heads are controlled by a single computer, they can be placed in whatever pattern works best for your business.
 You can even put some machines in a different room!

 The Bottom Line

-If you’re looking to produce a variety of items and want a system that grows with you, the Melco Embroidery Network wins across the board.
-By delivering more versatility, efficiency, speed, and scalability, Melco’s Modular Network grows with you as you expand your product offerings and gain more clients.
+For versatility and scalability, Melco wins across the board.
+The flexible, modular network grows with you as you expand your product offerings and gain more clients.